 We are not a replacement for having conversations with your people about development, recognition, and goal setting.
 We are not trying to automate goal setting or recognition.
-That just gives bad managers and excuse to not do their jobs.
-Management should not be automated.
+That just gives bad managers an excuse to not do their jobs.
+Management should not, and leadership cannot be automated.
 Ohos makes difficult feedback conversations easier.

 Ohos is about navigating conflict with better data.
 Just because it is anonymous doesn't mean it doesn't hurt when we get tough feedback.
 In its quest for harmony in the workplace, some HR departments have worked so hard to eliminate conflict that we've forgotten how to have tough discussions.
 Development and progress is about change, and change is inevitably about conflict.
-Providing more information and feedback from multiple sources makes the need for change easier.
+Providing more information and feedback from multiple sources makes the case for change easier to see.

 The whole reason Ohos was conceived is because traditional management controlled rating systems can and ARE manipulated for organizational purposes.
 Many companies have failed their employees through a forced rankings practice.
 Need to lay people off and want to avoid paying unemployment?
 Rate a bunch of people as poor performers.
 Want to justify a compensation strategy?
 "Level" your ratings accordingly.
 Don't know how to properly motivate people?
 Give them a 4 when they deserve a 5.
 Manipulating ratings is the same as paying for a recommendation.
 It's bad for business.

 We are about visibility and clarity.
 We do not run our system though anything other than smart mathematics.
 You cannot skew the data, you cannot manipulate the data.
 Individuals see the greatest level of granularity when it comes to how they are being given feedback and how they show up as raters.
 There is NOTHING about an individual's feedback or activity that a manager can see that the individual cannot.
 Managers do not deserve to see more of your feedback than individuals do.